 Vitex may also improve hormonal imbalance symptoms in women going through menopause.

-A 2019 placebo-controlled study found that vitex extract alleviated menopause symptoms such as night sweats and hot flashes as well as anxiety and depression associated with menopause.
+A 2019 placebo-controlled study found that Vitex extract alleviated menopause symptoms such as night sweats and hot flashes and anxiety and depression associated with menopause.

 - clears hormonal acne

 Ready to try a chaste berry tea?
 Celebration Herbals Organic Chaste Tree Berries tea is a great one to try.
 Again remember to check with your doctor before taking any supplements.

 Red clover is a perennial flowering plant and a member of the legumes family such as beans and peas.

 Red clover has been used in Europe and northwest Africa as an herbal medicine to treat many conditions including whooping cough, arthritis, and menopausal symptoms.